No Fee Until We Win:

 What to Do After a Dog Bite Injury in Washington State

-Understanding the Washington Dog Bite Laws
+Understanding Washington State's Dog Bite Injury Laws

 Are Dog Owners Always Liable for Dog Bites?

 A person must have the implied or express consent of an owner to lawfully be on their property.
 Implied or express consent of the owner is not presumed if the person entered a property that is fenced or reasonably posted.
 A dog owner may not be held liable if the person attacked was trespassing or provoked the dog.
-To further understand your rights after an attack, you need to speak with an experienced dog bite lawyer.

 Injured in a Dog Bite?
 Contact Our Office.